 - 18 to 20 lady finger biscuits

 Syrup for soaking lady fingers

-1 pack of Maltesers (or Kit Kat Balls)
+- 1 pack Maltesers balls or Kit Kat balls

-Then prepare pears.
-Peel them and cut them into cubes.
+- Peel pears and cut them into cubes.
 Heat a frying pan.
 When hot, pour in pear cubes, sprinkle with vanilla sugar, stir and cook over medium heat for about 5 minutes (until pear juice evaporates).
 Leave on a plate covered with paper towel (which will absorb any excess of humidity).